TinyStudent/TinyStudent.github.io/_posts/2020-01-31-idea-pitch.md

 ### Dinner

-- Idea pitch was scheduled to take place at girls' clubhouse

 - There were lots of guests
+- It took place on girls' clubhouse
 - Seong Jae, Yeo Hwan, May cooked "Ddeok Bbok E" for almost 20 people

 ### Idea Pitch Presentation